 We are extremely proud that our schools have won numerous awards which showcase their achievement and facilities in recent years, just a few examples of which are:

 - Portslade Aldridge Community Academy won Community School of the Year 2016, at the annual awards hosted by The Argus.
-In addition to this it emerged victorious by winning the STEMNET STEM Club Award 2015 and was awarded the Charity Achievement of the Year 2015 in The Argus Youth in Action Awards.

 - Darwen Aldridge Community Academy was East Lancashire School of the Year 2015 and was named one eleven schools from eleven countries across Europe to have won the Entrepreneurial School of the Year Award 2015, a national and European recognition of the best schools championing entrepreneurship education.
 In November 2016 the Academy received a British Council International School Award recognising its “outstanding development of the international dimension in the curriculum”.

 - Brighton and Portslade Aldridge Community Academies’ joint Digital Media Academy won the Academy Partnership Award 2016 at the National Education Business Awards.

 Our developing national multi-academy trust is organised in regional clusters to ensure that our schools retain their individual community identities, and that we can attract and support new schools to strengthen the family.
 Each school has its own Local Governing Committee including parent and staff representatives to ensure the local community is engaged with the academy and that it is properly meeting its community’s needs.